Learn how to safely clean your stovetop and oven without using toxic chemicals. Get a shiny finish with simple DIY cleaning recipes.

-This recipe contains borax which I know is grey-area for some.
+This recipe contains borax, which I know is a gray area for some.
 Please keep a few things in mind when it comes to borax.
 First, it is certainly safer than the majority of commercial options.
-Second, do not confuse it with boric acid which is highly dangerous.
+Second, do not confuse it with boric acid, which is highly dangerous.
 They are not the same thing.
-Third, although there are claims floating around questioning the safety of using borax, there is no proof that borax is harmful when used properly.
+Third, although claims are floating around, questioning the safety of using borax, there is no proof that borax is harmful when used properly.

 - Combine 2 tbsp.
 Dawn Detergent, 2 tsp.
-Borax and 1 qt. hot water in a spray bottle.
+Borax and one quart of hot water in a spray bottle.

 - Saturate the stovetop (again, unplugging if your stove is electric).

 - Let it sit for 15-30 minutes.

 Often, the results will be a shiny finish, but if you want more shine, try using my DIY glass cleaner recipe.